Arthur Toedtman Memorial Scholarship

 Logan Mooberry

 My name is Logan Mooberry, I spend my time during the school year at Illinois State University, working on my major which is business administration.
 I have joined the fraternity of Phi Gamma Delta where I have made and grown many friendships within my two years of being in school.
 During the summers, I work at American Pest Control where I spend a lot of time working with termites and doing bed bug elimination services for customers.
-When I am not working I like to play golf with friends.
+When I am not working, I like to play golf with friends.
 I am very excited to continue my schooling and to start my career in the pest management industry!

 Kyle Ritenour